twmb/franz-go/examples/hooks_and_logging/plugin_prometheus/README.md

 Prometheus hooks & basic logging
 ===

-This example shows how to use the plug-in kprom package to easily povide prometheus metrics.
+This example shows how to use the plug-in kprom package to easily provide prometheus metrics.

 If your broker is running on `localhost:9092`, run `go run .` in this directory